Odhynn/Naerk/content/Places/Lanxia.md

 > > | Government | Monarchy (Lord) |
 > > | Religions | [[Sigard]], [[Factar]], [[Laerion]], [[Reszek]], [[Malahir]], [[Hydarax]] |
 > > | Location | central [[Imtaria]], north [[Goldenmist]] lake |

+## History

+The decisive [[Battle of Traitors Field]] that decided the downfall of the Neruso dynasty and the ascension of the Ragas dynasty was fought on the plains east of the city at 4227.